camgsab99/CSCI4120_Group15/README.md

 # How to Run
 ---
 1. Clone the repo
+2. Open a terminal to access the folder and run the file
-2. Then cd to the directory where you cloned the repo
+3. Then cd to the *KNN* folder inside of *CSCI4120_Group15* where you cloned the repo
-3. Run python knn.py
+4. Run python knn.py in the terminal
-4. A window with a line plot should appear
+5. A window with a line plot should appear

 # End Results
 From our testing, the Ks in the beginning are more accurate typically and they become less accurate as they near 20.
 Here is a picture of a line plot's average Ks through 5 runs.